Social Democracy and the Balance of Political Power

 Under capitalism, the objective political conditions at any moment in time are the sum of the balance of power between the capitalist ruling class and the working class.

-The entire economy, and the political system from which it sprouts, is put into motion by the circulation of capital.
+The entire economy, and the political system which sprouts from it, is put into motion by the circulation of capital.
 The capitalist, seeking to increase their share of the total capital within the economy, buys commodities in order to make more commodities.
 Specifically, the capitalist buys raw materials, factories, equipment, etc. — which we call ‘constant capital’ due to its tendency to be consumed at a constant rate.
 This inert, mostly immobile constant capital is brought to life by labor power — variable capital which is consumed at a variable rate — which the capitalist also purchases.
 The combination of these two types of commodities results in a third, the products which stock our store shelves and are sold to businesses or consumers.
 The economy then, is simply the movement of investment capital with the aim of increasing commodity production, to in turn increase investment capital.

 In practice however, the flow of capital cannot be the sole determinant of wages, investments, or production.
 The flow of capital is constrained by the limitations of labor-power.
 Put another way – the direction of investment capital is constrained by the limitations of variable (and constant) capital – this becomes almost a tautology.
 Commodity production is, of course, the application of variable capital to constant capital.

 However, the economic becomes political because variable capital is determined by more than just physical realities – i.e. how much a worker can lift, how many hours they can remain awake, etc. The internal motivation of the worker – their opinions about wages, treatment, tasks – is also a constraint on what workers will and won’t do.
-Labor-power is therefore a commodity which has its own point of view
+Labor-power is therefore a commodity which has its own point of view.

 Politicians within the bourgeois political system enact policy within, and only within, objective political conditions.
 In order to carry out an agenda, politicians and political administrators must put into motion funds, the monopoly on violence, and/or labor-power.
 Policy is therefore determined not by politicians but by the needs of capital flow moderated by the objective balance of power.